tzoltak/latIntSim/README.md

 # latIntSim

-Simulation regarding latent variables interactions in SEM
+Simulation studies on SEM with latent interactions (moderations)